antonvw/wex/README.md

 - [cmake](http://www.cmake.org/) to generate makefiles
-  As wxWidgets 3.1 is not yet supported, you have to adjust Modules\FindwxWidgets.cmake, by adding the 31 libs, and adding 3.1.0 find_path.
+  As wxWidgets 3.1 is not yet supported, you have to adjust Modules\FindwxWidgets.cmake, by adding the 31 libs, and adding 3.1.0 find_path (for windows).

 # Build process
   [![Build Status](https://travis-ci.org/antonvw/wxExtension.png?branch=v3.0)](https://travis-ci.org/antonvw/wxExtension)